leoarthurwall/Click-n-Brick/README.md

 **Sprint Goal** - Produce UI design scheme

-### Our Process

-#### How Might We

-We used our primary and secondary research to formulate some ‘how might we’ questions regarding the design which would guide us through this design sprint.

 #### Colour Selection

 Using other app and sites as inspiration, we brainstormed possible colour choices and researched colour psychology within design.